Main Page

 My favorite drives are the HGST Ultrastar Enterprise refurbished drives sold by GoHardDrive.
 I've got about 10 of them, and have never had a problem with any

-the HGST drives.
+cooler than the WD drives.

 Powered by: Rocky Linux v9.5 Rocky Lunux Nginx v1.20.1 Nginx iRedMail v1.7.1 iRedMail